dennisvr/vertx.glue/README.md

 ## RouteBuilder ##

 ### Goal ###
 Provide a simple way to serve http requests.
-Request parameters, request body, response body and error message can be assigned a Class to be used for conversion.
+RoutingContext is automatically converted to every argument of the Closure passed as handler.
 Underlying this will use the Converter framework.

 ### Example ###